The small business owner’s guide to employment status and benefits for interns and volunteers

 - Workers – are in the middle of this.
 This is where you would usually place an intern.
 They will have a contract and will have to work for you.
 They will have little control over their work or the contract terms.

-The term ‘intern’ has no legal status, so it can be hard to assign your internships to a category.
-Interns in the traditional sense tend to be given the worker status.
+As the term ‘intern’ has no legal status, it would be unsurprising if you’ve considered your intern to be an employee or contractor in the past.
+But interns in the traditional sense tend to be given the worker status.

 But your interns might actually be voluntary workers or undertaking work experience as part of their education.